bioidiap/bob.db.nist_sre12/doc/guide.rst

 The Database Interface
 ----------------------

-The :py:class:`bob.db.nist_sre12.Database` complies with the standard biometric verification database as described in :ref:`commons`, implementing the interface :py:class:`bob.db.base.SQLiteDatabase`.
+The :py:class:`bob.db.nist_sre12.Database` complies with the standard biometric verification database, implementing the interface :py:class:`bob.db.base.SQLiteDatabase`.
 This package implements the low-level DB interface while a high-level interface for SRE12 is implemented in spear_.

 Implementation details
 ----------------------